Deep Joint Source-Channel Coding for Adaptive Image Transmission over MIMO Channels: Training and evaluation

-The comparison between DeepJSCC-MIMO and the BPG-Capacity benchmark is shown in Fig. \ref{ViT_close_JSCC}.
-As can be seen, DeepJSCC-MIMO outperforms the separation-based benchmark in all SNR and bandwidth-ratio scenarios.
-Specifically, from Fig. \ref{close_ViT_1_12} and \ref{close_ViT_1_6}, we can see that DeepJSCC-MIMO significantly outperforms the benchmark by at least $1.98$dB and $1.78$dB when $R=1/24$ and $R=1/12$, respectively.
-When $R=1/6$, improvements of up to $3.5$dB can be observed.
+In terms of the PSNR performance, DeepJSCC-MIMO outperforms the separation-based benchmark in all SNR and bandwidth-ratio scenarios.
+Specifically, we can see that DeepJSCC-MIMO outperforms the benchmark by at least $1.98$ dB and $1.78$ dB for $R=1/24$ and $R=1/12$, respectively.
+When $R=1/6$, improvements of up to $3.58$ dB can be observed.
 These significant improvements demonstrate the superiority of the DeepJSCC-MIMO scheme and its capacity in extracting and mapping image features to the available channels in an adaptive fashion.
+We observe in Figs. \ref{close_ViT_1_24_lpips}, \ref{close_ViT_1_12_lpips} and \ref{close_ViT_1_6_lpips} that DeepJSCC-MIMO achieves the best perceptual performance across a wide range of channel conditions and bandwidth ratios, particularly in the low SNR regimes.